2019/2020 Influenza Season Data

 Pennsylvania Weekly Influenza Report

-- Flu activity has decreased over the past few weeks but is still high.
+- Flu activity has decreased over the past few weeks and now is below epidemic limits.

 - A total of 129,912 laboratory-confirmed influenza cases have been reported season to date.
 Confirmed reports were received from 67 Counties out of the 67 Counties.